clean-css/clean-css/README.md

 * `shorthandCompacting` - set to false to skip shorthand compacting (default is true unless sourceMap is set when it's false)
 * `sourceMap` - exposes source map under `sourceMap` property, e.g. `new CleanCSS().minify(source).sourceMap` (default is false)
   If input styles are a product of CSS preprocessor (LESS, SASS) an input source map can be passed as a string.
+* `sourceMapInlineSources` - set to true to inline sources inside a source map (default is false) It is also required to process inlined sources from input source maps.
 * `target` - path to a folder or an output file to which __rebase__ all URLs

 #### How to make sure remote `@import`s are processed correctly?